 Pre-sample location of ethnic groups.
 We exploit information on the geolocation of the ethnic groups listed in the "Geo-referencing of Ethnic Groups" (GREG) dataset (Weidmann, Rod and Cederman, 2010).
-GREG is the geo-referenced version of the 1964 "Soviet Atlas Narodov Mira",
+GREG is the geo-referenced version of the 1964 "Soviet

-$^{^{9}}$ The dataset was later digitalized by Gray (1999).
+$^{^{10}}$ The dataset was later digitalized by Gray (1999).

-10Recent examples include Nunn (2008); Nunn and Wantchekon (2011); Michalopoulos and Papaioannou (2013).
+11Recent examples include Nunn (2008); Nunn and Wantchekon (2011); Michalopoulos and Papaioannou (2013).

-11In particular, a score of 1 = Nomadic or fully migratory; 2 = Seminomadic; 3 = Semisendentary; 4 = Compact but impermanent settlements; 5 = Neighborhoods of dispersed family homesteads; 6 = Separated hamlets, forming a single community; 7 = Compact and relatively permanent settlements; 8 = Complex settlements.
+12In particular, a score of 1 = Nomadic or fully migratory; 2 = Seminomadic; 3 = Semisendentary; 4 = Compact but impermanent settlements; 5 = Neighborhoods of dispersed family homesteads; 6 = Separated hamlets, forming a single community; 7 = Compact and relatively permanent settlements; 8 = Complex settlements.

-and covers 929 ethnic groups world wide, out of which 221 are located in Africa.
-We match its African sub-sample with the 401 ethnic groups retrieved from of the Ethnograhic Atlas, which leaves us with 216 groups after the data cleaning process.
-For all these groups, we assemble information on their mobility patterns and location.12 In particular, we generate a dummy MIXED SETTLEMENT that codes for the coexistence of nomads and settlers in a given cell.
+Atlas Narodov Mira", and covers 929 ethnic groups world wide, of which 221 are located in Africa.
+We match its African sub-sample with the 401 ethnic groups retrieved from of the Ethnographic Atlas, which leaves us with 216 groups after the data cleaning process.
+For all these groups, we assemble information on their mobility patterns and location.13 In particular, we generate a dummy MIXED SETTLEMENT that codes for the coexistence of nomads and settlers in a given cell.
 In other words, if at least one nomadic group and at least one settler group are located in a cell, then MIXED SETTLEMENT equals 1, otherwise 0.
 Our results are shown to be robust to selecting alternative thresholds for distinguishing nomads and settlers, as well as to controlling for population density.
 Since the settlement dummies are cross-sectional and pre-date our sample, they are taken as constant throughout our sample period.
 We focus on pre-sample data and do not account for potential changes in settlements caused by migration, since migration is potentially endogenous to conflict.
 Note that ignoring changes in settlements introduces some imprecision, which may lead to attenuation bias, making our results appear weaker than they are.
 As shown below, comparing data on settlements and historical homelands of ethnic groups at different points in time reveals a high persistence in group location patterns.
-Little has changed over time and transhumant pastoralism remains the most common cattle husbandry practice in the Sahel, with 70-90 percent of herds being moved in line with the seasonal availability of grazings and water (Toure et al., 2012).
-Cattle herds tend to be moved northward (southward) during rain (dry) season, usually operating within a 100 to 200 kilometers radius.
-For example in Guinea, internal migratory routes can cover distances from as little as 20 kilometers up to 100 kilometers and more across localities (Higazi and Abubakar Ali, 2018).
+Little has changed over time and transhumant pastoralism remains the most common cattle husbandry practice in the Sahel, with 70-90 percent of herds being moved in line with the seasonal availability of grazings and